andreciobezerra/weather-report/README.md

 ## A weather service

-This project has the learning purpose of that some technologies, wich are seen below.
+This project has the learning purpose of that some technologies, which are seen below.
 The main objective are the learning of React(with Hooks), API consume and deploy to gh-pages, which I used it for first time here.
 The tech stack used for this project was:

 * HTML 5
 * CSS 3